-Basic Infant Care: A Complete Guide to Feeding, Sleep & Newborn Hygiene
+Basic Infant Care for New Parents: Feeding, Sleep & Hygiene Guide (2026)

 Reviewed by Bibhu Ranjan Mund, MPH (Public Health Expert) with experience in maternal, infant, child, and adolescent health programs.
 Content is based on evidence-informed guidelines aligned with organizations such as the World Health OrganizationUNICEFCenters for Disease Control and Prevention, and National Institutes of Health.